 Elsie Whipple had a reputation for being hysterical and undisciplined.
 Her father had died when she was very young and Elsie was raised and pampered by a mother and grandmother who had the same characteristics.
 At age 14 she eloped with John Whipple who lived next door.
 He was nine years her senior.
 Elsie’s grandfather, Captain Abraham Lansing, was livid.
 He had given her father money and property that had now passed to Elsie and would be controlled by John Whipple.
-Captain Lansing viewed Whipple as a fortune hunter and went to court trying to get his gifts back but lost.
+Captain Lansing viewed Whipple as a fortune hunter and went to court trying to get his gifts back but lost the suit.
 Lansing died before there was any reconciliation but the rest of the family eventually warmed to John Whipple; he was a shrewd businessman and grew his wife’s inheritance into a small fortune.

 Strang first saw Elsie Whipple when he was working at a tavern near Albany owned by Otis Bates.
 She came into the tavern with Philip P. Van Rensselaer’s daughter Maria.
 The girls got a little bit rowdy and Elsie, who Sprang described as “sprightly, playful and giddy” caught his eye.
 That night he commented to Bates’s son that he would like to sleep with her.

 Soon after, Strang went to work at Cherry Hill and his amorous feelings for Elsie continued to grow.
 He would see her often and they would sometimes talk, but he had no indication that she was interested in him.
 Then one day Elsie told Strang to write her a letter and tell her his feelings.
 Strang was perplexed.
 He knew Elsie was married and did not want trouble, but he did not want to pass up the opportunity.
 The original letter he wrote and delivered to her was destroyed but this is how he reconstructed it ten months later: